ADD SCHEDULE TO YOUR CALENDAR!

 Each family is expected to work one shift in concessions during a home meet.
 To sign up, email armucheewrestlingboosters@gmail.com.

-Every wrestler is expected to sell:
+Every AMS/AHS wrestler is expected to sell:

 20 raffle tickets ($20 each) by November 30 — drawings begin in December.